S. Korea's Top Court Rules Against Entry Ban for Korean-American Singer

-Report: South Korea's Supreme Court on Thursday rejected a lower court ruling that sided with Seoul's move to bar Korean-American singer and actor Yoo Seung-joon from entering the country.
+South Korea's Supreme Court on Thursday rejected a lower court ruling that sided with Seoul's move to bar Korean-American singer and actor Yoo Seung-

 The top court said the 2015 decision by the South Korean Consulate General in Los Angeles to reject Yoo's request for an F-4 long-term residency visa for foreign nationals of Korean heritage was in violation of the law.